 In World War 1, both Canada and British Columbia experienced a transition towards functional and utilitarian clothing, emphasizing durability and efficiency over fashion, in response to the demands of wartime life and national efforts.

-Interwar Era
+Canadian Attire in the Interwar Era

 Following World War I, men’s fashion transitioned away from formality.
 Suits adopted softer lines and looser fits, featuring tweed jackets, high-waisted trousers, and casual shirts for everyday wear.
 Sportswear like knitted sweaters and cardigans gained popularity, reflecting a growing interest in outdoor activities such as golf and skiing.